28 Secrets From Starbucks Employees

 Baristas can get discounted Apple merch.

 Starbucks food and drinks aren't the only things that employees get a discount on.
-Through their partnership program, Starbucks employees can get significant discounts on pricey Apple products.
+Through the chain's partnership program, Starbucks employees can get significant discounts on pricey Apple products.

 Your barista could be a champion.

 That barista you're ordering from might just be a champion in their field.
 Baristas who have honed their skills in latte art, new beverage creation, and coffee pairings may be eligible to compete in the Starbucks Barista Championships.
-Finalists not only get two plaques recognizing their effort, but a trip to Starbucks headquarters in Seattle.
-Before you make your next Starbucks pilgrimage, make sure your go-to treat doesn't make our list of The #1 Worst Menu Option at 41 Popular Restaurants!
+Finalists not only get two plaques recognizing their efforts but also a trip to Starbucks headquarters in Seattle.